TCPWAVE/AWS-Cloud-DDI-Automation/README.md

 Head over to your AWS VPC dashboard and click on over to list of VPCs.
 Click on the Create VPC link and enter in a name and CIDR block for the VPC.

 ![1](https://user-images.githubusercontent.com/4006576/44384723-bfd69f00-a53a-11e8-9cf5-659224697528.png)

+## Step2
+Go to the Subnets page and create two subnets.
+One public and one private as shown in below two screenshots.

+## Step3
+Head over to the Internet Gateway view, click on Create Internet Gateway and tag it with a descriptive tag.

+## Step4
+Then, click on new internet gateway, and click on Attach to VPC, to attach it to newly created VPC.

+## Step5
+Now head over to our Route Tables view and click on Create Route Table, giving it a descriptive tag and linking it to the VPC.

+## Step6
+Then edit this route to point it to new internet gateway.
+Click on the new route, click on the Routes tab, and click edit.
+Then add a new route, and set all traffic (0.0.0.0/0) to target our internet gateway and save it.

+## Step7
+Now, click on Subnet Associations tab, click edit and, by ticking the check box by your public subnet and clicking Save, you will associate this new route to your public subnet.

+## Step8
+First, take note of your public subnet’s id.
+Head over the NAT Gateway view and click on Create NAT Gateway.
+On the creation screen go ahead and paste in your subnet id and click on “Create New EIP.”
+Elastic IP will be created as below.

+## Step9
+On the confirmation screen copy nat instance id and go back and edit the default route created when new VPC is created.
+Click on the default route (you will see the Main column for that route says Yes), click on the Routes tab, and click edit.
+Then add a new route, and we will set all traffic (0.0.0.0/0) to target nat instance id and save it.

+## Step10
+Now, click on Subnet Associations tab, click edit and, by ticking the check boxes by public and private subnets and clicking Save, you will associate this new route to the subnets.

+## Step11
+Create new security group as below from Security groups page in EC2 service.

+## Step12
+Now, assign the newly created VPC, subnets and security group to the Lambda function as below.